-Introduction Ape The on re chapter provides routine maintenance instructions that the exRemote instrument require. maintenance procedures described in this chapter are not required egular or prescribed intervals and should be performed only if the has reason to question the data they are receiving.
-Safety chap bre performing any of the maintenance tasks described in this oter, read Chapter 1 of this manual and become familiar with the nings and caution labels.
-Maintenance Cal ibration naintain optimum performance of this instrument, it should be librated annually by a Lighthouse Authorized Service Provider.
-Zero Count Test This section will provide the user a procedure to determine if th ApexRemote can successfully complete several zero counts.
-A filter must be attached to the instrument and six (6) five (5) min samples must be taken.
-There should be no more than 1 count of average per five-minute sample.
-1. Connect the Purge filter to the sample inlet.
-2. Apply power to the instrument.
-3. Configure the unit to sample for 30 minutes.
-4. Allow the instrument to sample through a 30-minute period.
-This time allows the unit to warm up and purge any residual particles that might be inside it.
-5. Configure the unit to sample for 5 minutes with a 10-second hold.
-6. Allow the instrument to take 6 samples.
-7. If an average of more than one count per five-minute period is reported, allow the instrument to sample for 30 minutes to purge it, then repeat the test (Steps 5 & 6).
+To maintain optimum performance of this instrument, it should be recalibrated annually by a Lighthouse Authorized Service Provider.

+Zero Count Test

+This section will provide the user a procedure to determine if the ApexRemote can successfuly complete several zero counts.
+A purge filter must be attached to the instrument and six (6) five (5) minute samples must be taken.
+There should be no more than 1 count on average per five-minute sample.

+- 1. Connect the Purge filter to the sample inlet. - 2.
+Apply power to the instrument. - 3.
+Configure the unit to sample for 30 minutes. - 4.
+Allow the instrument to sample through a 30-minute period.
+This time allows the unit to warm up and purge any residual particles that might be inside it. - 5.
+Configure the unit to sample for 5 minutes with a 10-second hold. - 6.
+Allow the instrument to take 6 samples. - 7.
+If an average of more than one count per five-minute period is reported, allow the instrument to sample for 30 minutes to purge it, then repeat the test (Steps 5 & 6).